 Whichever direction your travel habits tend to take you, I think it’s important to take the pressure off yourself and just see what works for you best.
 I usually try to be flexible when I am adapting to circumstances, and tend to choose what I love to do in my current surroundings.

 If that means I manage to squeeze in and complete just one amazing training during the whole month I’m away, then I’ll take it.
-For me, it’s more important to return home energized even if things didn’t go as ‘planned’ than to end up being miserable by sticking to my usual routine by all means.
+For me, it’s more important to return home energized even if things didn’t go as ‘planned’.
+I really don’t want to end up being miserable by sticking to my usual routine by all means.

 The best stories are often made when traveling, so you don’t want to be strict with yourself and miss all the fun by depriving yourself.
 At the same time, instead of just throwing all of your healthy habits out the window, try to incorporate one or two of the above ideas on how to stay healthy and active while traveling into your next travel adventure.